DNA Proves Jeffrey Deskovic’s Innocence 16 Years After He Was Wrongly Convicted as a Teenager

 “When Eugene Tumolo, now the Peekskill Police Chief, asked the FBI to test this evidence in 1990, he said it would yield evidence ‘either incriminating or exonerating’ Deskovic.
 The testing came out in Jeff’s favor, but the case proceeded.
 The question is why Jeff Deskovic was prosecuted in the first place,” Morrison said.
 We’re grateful that Westchester County DA Janet DiFiore acted quickly when we asked for DNA testing to get a database ‘hit,’ and we’re hopeful that her office will find answers as to why this wrongful conviction happened in the first place.”

 There have been 183 DNA exonerations nationwide.
-In fully one-third of these cases, DNA has also helped identify the true perpetrators of crimes for which innocent people were wrongly convicted, according to the Innocence Project, which is affiliated with Benjamin N. Cardozo School of Law at Yeshiva University.
+In fully one-third of these cases, DNA has also helped identify the true perpetrators of crimes for which innocent people were wrongly convicted, according to the Innocence Project.

 Leave a Reply